iZettle/sdk-ios/README.md

 Make sure that the bundles are included in the “Copy Bundle Resources” build phase.

-### 3. Make sure you link with the following frameworks and libraries:
+### 3. Make sure you link with the following frameworks and libraries

     libiZettleSDK.a
     libz.dylib